 5. Use attractive calls to action

 Your customers are already accustomed to following visual cues to determine which content is important to them.
-Calls to actions (CTAs) that are clearly marked with an action word enable your website users to more easily navigate your site and get exactly what they want in the location they expect to find it.
+Calls to actions (CTAs) that are marked with an action word enable your website users to more easily navigate your site and get exactly what they want in the location they expect to find it.

 In creating buttons for your website you should think about color and the psychology of color.
 Think about the message that you want to evoke for a user (trust, experience, intelligence) and choose your colors wisely.